Legality and enforceability of electronic signatures in México*

 To be enforceable and to produce the same effects as a handwritten signature, the electronic signature must (1) be logically associated with the data message; (2) through any technology, be used to identify the signatory in relation to the data message; and (3) to indicate the signatory’s approval of the information contained in the data message.
 Mexican law does not afford greater validity to an “advanced” electronic signature.

 * Disclaimer: This page is for informational purposes only.
-This page is designed to provide a background on the legal framework for electronic signatures in the respective country.
+This page provides a background on the legal framework for electronic signatures in the respective country.
 This page is not legal advice and should not be used or relied upon as legal advice.
 You should seek legal counsel regarding any legal questions you have regarding the use of electronic signatures in this jurisdiction.
-To the maximum extent permitted by law, airSlate provides this page and the material on this page on an “as-is” basis. airSlate disclaims and makes no representation or warranty of any kind with respect to this page or the material on this page, express, implied or statutory, including representations, guarantees or warranties of merchantability, fitness for a particular purpose, or accuracy.
+To the maximum extent permitted by law, airSlate provides this page and the material on this page on an “as-is” basis. airSlate disclaims and makes no representation or warranty of any kind with respect to this page or the material on this page, express, implied, or statutory, including representations, guarantees, or warranties of merchantability, fitness for a particular purpose, or accuracy.